Beginners guide to RC Racing

 To begin with, electric RC cars have seen a bit of a revolution in the last 5 years.
 Brushless motors, and 2 Cell (7.4 volt) lipo batteries are the normal type of drive power used these days.
 Plus a speed controller (ESC) capable of brushless control and lipo cut off.

 “Lipo cutoff” is a safety feature and basically means it’s capable of shutting the car down before the battery drops below a certain voltage.
-Lipo’s can become unstable if over discharged, so this is compulsary.
+Lipo’s can become unstable if over discharged, so this is compulsory.

 Motors come in different speed ratings, known as “turns”.
 The lower the number of turns, the faster the motor spins.
 As a newbie slower is definitely faster!

 Make sure the motor you choose fits the class of racing.
 Some classes of racing limit motors or speed controls, and even batteries.
 Check out the rules for our classes on this website.

 The top guys run 8.5 or 7.5 turn brushless motors in 2wd on our track, but don’t expect to be able to drive those from the beginning…you’ll only crash more and frustrate yourself.
 Starting on a 10.5 or 13.5 to begin with will be much more fun and get you faster race times.
-Once your up to speed and getting round the track more consistently for a full race without crashing, only then think about a faster motor.
+Once you're up to speed and getting round the track more consistently for a full race without crashing, only then think about a faster motor.

 Beyond this, there are vast arrays of manufacturers making electrics for RC cars.
 Apply normal logic here, buy the best you can afford within reason…the most expensive parts don’t make you faster unless you know what your doing with it…so buy sensibly and appropriately for your skill level!